 Pneumatic Linear Actuators

-A pneumatic linear actuator uses pressurized air or gas to create linear motion.
+Another different type of linear actuator is a pneumatic actuator.
+This device uses pressurized air or gas to create linear motion.
 These types of actuators are not as precise as mechanical or electromechanical actuators, so they’re best when used in applications that require movement between only two positions.
-Often, they’re used in industrial machinery, as well as pistons and ignition chambers of cars, dentistry equipment, mail tubes, and numerous other applications.
+Often, pneumatic linear actuators are used in industrial machinery, as well as pistons and ignition chambers of cars, dentistry equipment, mail tubes, and numerous other applications.

 Hydraulic Linear Actuators

 Hydraulic linear actuators create linear motion using highly pressurized fluid, typically oil.
 These types of actuators are very precise and the most powerful type of actuators, but they don’t allow for fast movement.
-You’ll typically find these types of linear actuators on high-powered machine tools, such as construction equipment.
+You’ll typically find hydraulic linear actuators on high-powered machine tools, such as construction equipment.

 If your industry is one that uses linear actuators, understanding the different types of linear actuators will help you to choose the best type for your machine.
 Or perhaps you already have a linear actuator, but it’s beginning to become worn and is in danger of breaking.
 In mechanical and electromechanical linear actuators, it’s often quite easy to get the part repaired.
 If your linear actuator includes a ball screw, and that screw has seen better days, contact Wedin International, Inc. about our ball screw repair services.
 We’ll help you keep your machines in top condition.